 Lifeline is a federal program that ensures qualifying low income customers have access to high-quality voice services.
 GCI's Lifeline plan includes unlimited nationwide talk, text and 12GB of full-speed data in Alaska.
 If the included 12GB of full-speed data is exceeded, customers will continue to have access to data at a basic level of service, which varies by market, for the remainder of the billing cycle.
 The basic level of service is up to 1.5Mbps (download) and 750Kbps (upload), and in extended markets, 128Kbps (upload/download).
 Tethering/mobile hotspot requires compatible device, and includes up to 4 GB per line per month.
 After 4GB, tethering speed slowed to max of 256Kbps and in extended markets 128Kbps for the rest of bill cycle.
 Terms and conditions, including Federal eligibility requirements, and additional charges and fees apply.

 Only eligible consumers may enroll in the program.
 To qualify for Lifeline Unlimited service, an applicant may be eligible via Income or Program Eligibility.

 To qualify on the basis of income, the applicant’s annual household income must be at or below 135% of the applicable federal poverty guidelines for Alaska for a household of that size.

 |For each additional person add||$7,668|

 To qualify on the basis of program eligibility, the applicant must provide proof of participation in one of the following authorized public assistance programs:

-Consumers must fully understand that if they make false statements in order to obtain Lifeline service they can be punished by fine or imprisonment or can be barred from the Lifeline Program.
+Consumers must fully understand that if they make false statements in order to obtain Lifeline Unlimited service they can be punished by fine or imprisonment or can be barred from the Lifeline Unlimited Program.

-Lifeline service cannot be transferred or conveyed to any other person.
-If someone else wants Lifeline service, he/she must independently apply and qualify on his/her own.
+Lifeline Unlimited service cannot be transferred or conveyed to any other person.
+If someone else wants Lifeline Unlimited service, they must independently apply and qualify on their own.